Company Registration in Nepal (2026): CAMIS Process, Fees & Capital

 The most-asked question at investor due-diligence stage is "can I take my money out".
 The answer under FITTA 2075 read with the Nepal Rastra Bank's foreign-exchange management framework is yes — subject to compliance.
 Repatriable amounts include dividends declared on FDI equity, capital gains on the sale of FDI shares, royalties under approved technology-transfer agreements, lease and management fees, and the original foreign capital on company exit.

+The operative framework is the Foreign Investment and Foreign Loan Management Bylaw 2078 administered by NRB's Foreign Exchange Management Department.
+The Bylaw was amended in December 2025 (5th amendment) to tighten documentation requirements and clarify timelines for repatriation processing.
 Repatriation requires NRB approval and is conditional on three things.
 First, the original capital must have been brought in through banking channels and properly reported at the entry stage; capital that came in informally cannot be repatriated through the formal channel.
 Second, all applicable taxes must be paid — withholding tax on dividends (typically 5%), capital gains tax on share sales, and tax-clearance certificates from IRD.
 Third, FITTA-side compliance — annual reports filed, no breach of approval conditions — must be current.
-With the three boxes ticked, NRB issues the foreign-exchange remittance approval and the bank effects the outward transfer.
+With the three boxes ticked, NRB issues the foreign-exchange remittance approval and the licensed bank effects the outward transfer.
 For investors planning exit, the repatriation file should be set up at the entry stage; trying to retrofit reporting at exit time produces material delay.

 FITTA 2075 recognises foreign investment in three principal forms beyond direct equity.
 First, joint ventures with Nepali partners — common in tourism, education, and manufacturing where local market knowledge or regulatory relationships matter.
 The JV agreement is a critical document covering equity split, board composition, deadlock resolution, exit rights, and dispute resolution.
 Second, technology transfer arrangements — licensing of IP, technical assistance contracts, management agreements, franchise arrangements.
 These are approved separately by DOI under FITTA's technology-transfer track, with royalty rates and terms scrutinised.
 Third, reinvestment of profits — profits already earned in Nepal can be reinvested into a fresh capital injection, with the same approval framework as new FDI.